akironus/steam-proxy/README.rst

-BestDeveloper update allows to use webauth proxy.
+Proxy support added to webauth module, the update allows to use webauth through proxy.

 Usage: